Hawke's Bay earthquake 1931

 Hastings Library like most public libraries has dedicated some of their website to areas of local history which includes the 1931 earthquake.

-- At the top of the homepage click on Find Information.
+- Go to the menu at the top right of the page and select Find Information.

-- In the drop down menu select the HB Earthquake 1931.
+- In the drop down menu select Hawke's Bay Earthquake 1931.